snguy057/rshell/README.md

    is printed and no commands are executed.
 4. Piping and redirection is not supported.
 5. [ [ \<directory/file\> ] ] returns (FALSE) rather than pushing an error.
+6. Multiple nested precedence operators will run only the right-most inner command enclosed in parentheses